 Where to find manatees or Florida Places Manatees Hang Out

-As the winter chill creeps into the Florida air, manatees, also called Sea Cows, head inland from the Gulf of Mexico to find warmer places to hang out with their friends.
-Like me, they hate being cold and avoid wintery weather at all costs!
-Sure you can spot the odd manatee in the summer, but it is during the winter months (November to February) when they converge together.
-Now is the time to go manatee spotting (hunting them IS illegal), and you are sure to find more than just one enjoying the Florida spring waters.
+As the winter chill creeps into the Florida air, West Indian manatees, also called Sea Cows, head inland from the Gulf of Mexico to find warmer places to hang out with their friends.
+Like me, they hate being cold and avoid wintry weather at all costs!
+Sure you can spot the odd gentle giant in the summer, but it is during the winter months (November to February) when they converge together- hundreds of them, at the warm springs around the state.
+Now is the time to go manatee spotting (hunting them IS illegal), and you are sure to find more than just one enjoying the Florida’s 72F spring waters.
 And so with that in mind, we offer you the top 5 places to find a manatee.
 Be sure to bring a camera!

 TOP 5 PLACES TO FIND MANATEES

 - Crystal River has just wrapped up its’ annual Manatee Arts Festival, and the sleepy Nature Coast town welcomes a mass of manatees each year.
 Every year when the temperature dips, the manatees head to the warm water pools of the Three Sisters Spring.
 Visitors can access the boardwalks of the Crystal River Wildlife Refuge around the Three Sisters via trolley from the Crystal River Visitor Center.
 915 N Suncoast Blvd.
 Crystal River, FL 34429 Adults 13+ $15, Children 6-13 $5, 5 and under free.
 Senior discount available.

 Crystal River, Florida 34429.